 DPC offers multiple advantages for both employers and employees.
 If you will take a DPC plan in your company, they can enjoy more consultations with physicians and lesser issues with insurance companies.
 More so, employees get better healthcare quality and reduced out-of-pocket costs.

-Having a Dedicated Fiduciary Pharmacy Benefits Manager
+6. Have a Dedicated Fiduciary Pharmacy Benefits Manager

 General healthcare costs are continuously rising and a substantial portion of this increase can be traced to expensive pharmacy purchases.
 Thus, having a fiduciary pharmacy benefits manager is another strategy that can help the company reduce overall healthcare costs.
 The advantage of having this service is a controlled price variation as the prices of prescription medication continue to rise in the coming years.